 I’m not sure that was exactly what I had in mind, Wade thought.
 But he had agreed to work with Anna on this.
 It seemed that she took that very literally indeed.

 Anna waited for Wade to mount up, before they turned their heads to Cheyenne and set off.
-She set a good speed, Wade noticed, and was clearly an experienced rider.
+She set a good speed, Wade noticed.
 She held her back straight and rode with her knees.
 In that way that good riders had, he couldn’t tell if she followed the horse or whether the horse followed her.
 Both of them seemed to reach at the same time.

 “You lived in Cheyenne all your life?”
 Wade asked when they finally slowed down to let their horses walk.
 Anna cast him a wary look, before nodding over the hill behind them.